You can report an emergency 24 hours a day, 7 days a week. If the issue is an emergency and presents an immediate risk to public safety:

 - extensive flooding resulting in a road being impassable or if the flood presents a high risk of damage to property or public.

-Burst pipes or water mains should be dealt with by the appropriate water utility company:
+Burst pipes or water mains are dealt with by the appropriate water utility company:

 All non-emergencies that do not present an immediate risk to public safety can still be reported online.